sobolevn/git-secret/CONTRIBUTING.md

    If you want to make a commit and not run the pre- and post-commit hooks, use 'git commit -n'

 9. Push to your repository, and make a pull-request against `master` branch.
-It's ideal to have one commit per pull-request, but don't worry, it's easy to `squash` PRs into a small number of commit when they're merged.
+It's ideal to have one commit per pull-request, but don't worry, it's easy to `squash` PRs into a small number of commits when they're merged.

 ### Branches